michalslowikowski00/todo-app-task/test-cases.md

 **Expected result**:

 - No item is added.
-- Optional: an error message appears or the input is highlighted.
+- An error message 'Please enter a title' appears

 ---